 How do students participate?

-All the resources you need to take part in the Fall 2021 Twitter Moot are posted below in the ‘Downloads’ section of this page!
+All the resources you need to take part in the Spring 2022 Twitter Moot will be posted below in the ‘Downloads’ section of this page!

 Students can create an individual twitter account, a team account or a class account.
 OJEN will only retweet and recognize twitter handles which are provided to us by a teacher.
 We encourage teachers to use the Twitter Moot as an in-class activity, but students can participate in the event as an extra-curricular activity, if they have a supervising teacher who registers them.

-On October 27th 2021, from 9 am to 5 pm, students post their thoughts and comments on twitter using the hashtag #OJENTMFall21 and mentioning @OJEN_ROEJ.
-Teachers can stream the debate in class by using a Smartboard/projector, or students can monitor and participate in the debate by checking out the #OJENTMFall21 hashtag throughout the day.
-The hashtag allows everyone to see tweets from other students and teams, and encourages a province-wide discussion.
+On March 29, 2022, from 9 am to 3 pm, students post their thoughts and comments on twitter using the hashtag #OJENROEJSP22 and mentioning @OJEN_ROEJ.
+Teachers can stream the debate in class by using a Smartboard/projector, or students can monitor and participate in the debate by checking out the #OJENROEJSP22 hashtag throughout the day.
+The hashtag allows everyone to see tweets from other students and teams and encourages a province-wide discussion.

 We look forward to hearing from you!